Dean Heller: 2022 gubernatorial campaign

 Speculation on a potential Heller bid for Governor of Nevada started circulating around mid-2021.
-They were confirmed on September 22, 2021, when Heller announced his candidacy for governor on the Republican ticket in the 2022 primary race, hoping to challenge and defeat incumbent Democratic governor Steve Sisolak.
+They were confirmed on September 22, 2021, when Heller announced his candidacy for governor on the Republican ticket in the 2022 primary race, hoping to challenge and defeat incumbent Democratic Governor Steve Sisolak.
 He was initially considered the favorite for the nomination.
-However, his refusal to acknowledge Joe Biden as the winner in the 2020 United States presidential election, citing him as an "illegitimate president", damaged his popularity, and the Sheriff of Clark County, Joe Lombardo, surged in the polls.
+However, his refusal to acknowledge Joe Biden as the winner in the 2020 United States presidential election, citing him as an "illegitimate president", damaged his credibility and Clark County Sheriff Joe Lombardo surged in the polls.
 Amid his failing campaign, Heller made various attacks on Lombardo, including attacking Lombardo's decision to endorse Sisolak in the 2018 election instead of the Republican nominee Adam Laxalt, but Lombardo had a major fundraising advantage over Heller.
 In June, Lombardo won the nomination, defeating Heller and 10 other candidates.
 Afterwards, Heller reversed his previous comments and endorsed Lombardo for governor.
 In the general election on November 8, Lombardo defeated Steve Sisolak for a narrow victory.